Bee Gee Robin Gibb came close to death: doctors

 While Gibb remains weak and needs an oxygen mask to help him breath, doctors hope that if his condition improves they might be able to move him out of the intensive care unit.

-His family has been at his bedside every day, talking and playing him his favorite music, Thillainayagam added.
+His family has been at his bedside every day, talking and playing him his favourite music, Thillainayagam added.

 Gibb founded the Bee Gees with his twin brother Maurice and older brother Barry in the late 1950s and went on to sell an estimated 200 million records.